dichika/yeah/README.md

 ## Arguments

 ### pkgname
-The package name which you want to listen to
+The package name which you want to listen to.

+### License
+The sound files (ainote) by negipo http://github.com/negipo/ainote